Life Skills at Highfield Littleport Academy

 Community |

-Learning is accredited through the ASDAN frameworks and students are able to work towards accredited qualifications in KS4 in all pathways.
+Learning is accredited through the ASDAN and AQA frameworks and students are able to work towards accredited qualifications in KS4 in all pathways.

 Developing independence and confidence are key areas in many of our child’s needs.
 Highfield have a highly individualised approach to ensure that personal requirements are addressed.